Course overview

 You develop an appreciation of the issues involved society and their effects on public services.
 You explore culture, family, groups and how they contribute to the structure of society, the development of individuals and groups and the structural influences on society.
 A wide range of contemporary issues in society and how they can impact on availability and provision of public services are also considered.

-The understanding and skills required of a manager/leader in an organisational context, through applying current theories is the focus of the his module.
-You examine the relationship between management and leadership, and different perspectives, in relation to the behaviour of managers/leaders in public services.
-You explore the personal and professional skills needed for effective management and leadership, examine the skills and attributes of successful leaders and investigate situations where different leadership styles are appropriate within public service environments.
+By applying current theories, you gain the skills and understanding needed to be a manager or leader in an organisational context.
+Examine the relationship between management and leadership, and different perspectives in relation to their behaviour in public services.
+Explore the personal and professional skills needed for effective management and leadership, and the skills and attributes of successful leaders.
+Investigate situations where different leadership styles are appropriate within public service environments.

 Technology and the Public Services